• Home

 The Monteverde area doesn’t tend to follow the same exact seasons, and given the type of ecosystem, it can rain anytime.

-This reserve is nowhere near as possible as the Monteverde Cloud Forest, but I'd still suggest going early in the morning and avoiding weekends if possible for the best chance of exploring the trails in peace.
+This reserve is nowhere near as busy as the Monteverde Cloud Forest, but I’d still suggest going early in the morning and avoiding weekends if possible for the best chance of exploring the trails in peace.

-How long to spend at the Santa Elena Cloud Forest Reserve
+How long to spend

 We spent approximately 3.5 hours hiking the trails around the forest.